lheagy/leads-intro-jupyter/README.md

         - accessing documentation using `?` and `??`
     - widgets and rich outputs
 - [10 min] Break + questions

+### Part 2: a more detailed overview of Jupyter
+- [10 min] Notebook 2: more details
+    - cell types
+    - managing the kernel
+    - rich displays & markdown
-- [30 min] Mauna Loa notebook Part 2
+- [30 min] Notebook 3: IPython
+    - documentation & getting help
+    - interactive workflow
+    - running shell commands
+    - magic functions
     - debugging in Jupyter
+    - quick tour of widgets
-    - tips for reproducible workflows
-    - sharing notebooks on Binder
+- [10 min] tips for reproducible workflows and sharing notebooks on Binder
-- [20 min] Wrap-up, additional resources and questions
+- [10 min] Wrap-up, additional resources and questions

 ## Following along